rethinkdb/rethinkdb/README.md

 Then, once you're satisfied with your changes, interrupt the `make web-assets-watch` with Ctrl+C and use `make generate` to create your web_assets.cc, as described in the Usage section above.

+## System Requirements

+This is known to work on Debian Bullseye (with python-is-python3) and Ubuntu Focal (20.04).

+nodejs 6.17.1 fails to build on Ubuntu Jammy (22.04).
+(It is probably easy to fix with a new patch file in mk/support/pkg/patch/.)